creationix/howtonode.org/articles/tasks-and-prompts.markdown

 ## Implementing Simple Work Queues

 The other day I was converting a couple Bash installer scripts to node scripts.
 I recognized a familiar design pattern -- the work queue.
-Here's the requirements for a typical work queue approach -
+Here’s the requirements for a typical work queue approach -

 * tasks are queued, first in first out (i.e. tracked)
 * tasks once started continue without further intervention